Explainer

 Hungry ghost festival home tips

-And there you have it – 9 tips that you can use to keep yourself safe during the seventh month.
-You may have grown up thinking your parents were overreacting as usual, but now that you live in your own home, chances are you understand that it’s better to be safe to have to share your home with spirits.
+And there you have it – 10 tips that you can use to keep yourself safe during the seventh month.
+You may have grown up thinking your parents were overreacting as usual, but now that you live in your own home, chances are you understand that it’s better to be safe than to have to share your home with spirits.

 More tips for homeowners:

-Cover image adapted from: Unsplash, cheesindavecanon, Unsplash
+Cover image adapted from: Unsplash, Unsplash, Ninja Pest Control

 Drop us your email so you won't miss the latest news.